Keratoconus Contact Lenses

 - IKone bi-aspheric

 While gas permeable contact lenses are popular solutions, we value the unique differences of all our patients.
 We thoroughly examine symptoms, medical history and comfort level before prescribing permeable lenses or any of our keratoconus treatments.
 Just because something works for one person does not mean it will for the next.

 To stay true to this goal, we also offer customized soft lenses, hybrid lenses and scleral lenses.

 Soft lenses, in some cases, are strong enough to correct the impaired vision of a keratoconic eye.
 The specialists at Global Complex Eye Care are trained to adjust the parameters of soft lenses to allow them to rest comfortably on the cornea.
 Patients are thrilled with the ease of soft lens treatment.

 The soft lenses we provide to our patients include HydraKone and AlterKone.

-Even though hybrid contact lenses are newer to the world of eye care, Global Complex Eye Care physicians already have in-depth experience prescribing the lenses and achieving successful results.
+Even though hybrid contact lenses are newer to the world of eye care, Global Complex Eye Care practitioners already have in-depth experience prescribing the lenses and achieving successful results.
 Hybrids are the ideal solution for patients who are not comfortable wearing gas permeable contact lenses and are not satisfied with soft lenses.

 At Global Complex Eye Care we provide the following types of hybrid lenses: